tenchi-security/zanshin-cli/README.md

 **Commands**:

-* `accept`: Accepts an invitation with the informed ID,...
+* `accept`: Accept a specific invitation.
-* `get`: Gets a specific invitation details, it only...
+* `get`: Get details of a specific invitation...
-* `list`: Iterates over the invites of current logged...
+* `list`: List all pending invitations for the...

 #### `zanshin account invites accept`

-Accepts an invitation with the informed ID, it only works if the user accepting the invitation is the user that received the invitation.
+Accept a specific invitation.
+The invite must belong to the logged-in user.

 **Usage**: